 - What your children say to themselves – silently or out loud – has power over what they become.

-Understanding the power of self-affirmation
+Understanding the power of affirmations for kids

 He thus put forth the theory that self-suggestion may have a positive or negative impact.
 His well-known mantra Day by day, in every way, I am getting better and better was based on the idea that if you repeat a statement often enough, then it becomes true.

 One of the things Coué emphasized, but which is now often overlooked, is the fact that when the will and imagination are in conflict, imagination will always triumph.
 By this, he meant that nothing can be achieved if there is conflict between the conscious and the subconscious.

 Here is a practical example: When you’re frozen so stiff that you can’t feel your toes anymore, repeating “I am warm.
 I am warm.
 I am warm” a million times won’t make you any warmer.

 In other words, if you believe in your heart of hearts that you are worthless, looking in the mirror every day and saying “I grow beautiful every day” will only reinforce your feelings of worthlessness.

 Coué also stressed that “It is easier to train the imagination than the will”.
 He argued that, for positive affirmations to work, people had to work on their emotional state and adopt an attitude in line with their affirmations.

 Positive affirmations for kids: Do they really work?